aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-support.md

 on materials obtained from [Get beacon key for query](../searchable-encryption/search-config.md#get-beacon-key-for-query) These [Beacon Key Materials](../searchable-encryption/search-config.md#beacon-key-materials) SHOULD then be discarded.

-If we have an `expected beacon key id`, for each item the result from [Get beacon key id from Parsed Header](../searchable-encryption/search-config.md#get-beacon-key-id-from-parsed-header) MUST match the `expected beacon key id`.
+Using the constructed `expected beacon key id`, for each item the result from [Get beacon key id from Parsed Header](../searchable-encryption/search-config.md#get-beacon-key-id-from-parsed-header) MUST match the `expected beacon key id`.